PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Problem Statement

 \subsection{Evaluations}

 Both closed-set and open-set metrics are evaluated in our experiments.
 We choose mIoU and classification accuracy as the closed-set metrics.
-The standard open-set metrics for 2D tasks are included as open-set metrics: the false positive rate at 95\% true positive rate (FPR at 95\% TPR), the area under receiver operating characteristics (AUROC) \cite{davis2006relationship, fawcett2006introduction} and the area under the precision-recall (AUPR) \cite{manning1999foundations, saito2015precision}.
+The standard open-set metrics for 2D tasks are included as open-set metrics: the false positive rate at 95\% true positive rate (FPR at 95\% TPR), the area under the receiver operating characteristics (AUROC) \cite{davis2006relationship}, and the area under the precision-recall (AUPR) \cite{manning1999foundations}.
 Such metrics assess the performance based on the overlap of unknown-class score distributions between the known and unknown classes.
-We hope to boost the models' open-set performance while maintaining the closed-set classification accuracy.
+We aim to enhance the models' open-set performance while preserving their closed-set classification accuracy.
 In other words, the model is expected to identify unknown objects and correctly classify known ones.